bnbalsamo/bnbalsamo.github.io/_drafts/compose_workflow.md

 requirements.
 Also, each service should include debug logging understandable to those without knowledge of the stack, and with minimal knowledge of the source code beyond the fulfillment of the functionalities promised by the interface.

+Once these minimum requirements have been met writing each application such that it abides by the rules of the [12 Factor App](https://12factor.net) leads to utilizing industry best practices, and synergizes excellently with the requirements for running each service within a properly dockerized environment, and within a compose based workflow.

 ### The Infrastructure